One Week in The Smoky Mountains:

 Haven in the Woods: Cabin Rental in Bryson City, NC

-Planning Logistics for our Road Trip
+Planning for the Road Trip

 This trip came to fruition the summer prior, after a successful week in Steamboat Springs, Colorado in 2019 (read more about that here).
 We wanted an affordable but new-to-us location for a summer vacation.
 We needed a place that would check our vacation boxes (water activities, kid-friendly, affordable lodging options, variety of adventures for the whole family, and added bonus = mountains).